daniel-caylent/ark-gl/README.md

 ### Building up the layer's dependencies

-Before the deployment of the CDK, we need to build the CDK dependencies.
+**Before the deployment of the CDK**, we need to build the CDK dependencies.

 In the root folder of the repo, consider executing the following script: